Script Doctor & Rewriting Services

 – How does our script doctoring system work?

-1. The 1st step is to submit your script along with a £75.00 non-refundable Script Doctor’s Assessment Fee.
+- Step 1: is to submit your script to be read, along with a £75.00 non-refundable Script Doctor’s Assessment Fee.

-2. Our script doctor would read your script, assess it, and we would then send you some bullet-point thoughts on how he or she would approach the doctoring work, and how many weeks work would be required to hone the script to a market-ready level.
-Typically clients book our script doctors on 3+ week bookings, but often they work for longer on projects.
-We never book our doctors on less than a 3 week booking, because anything less simply does not deliver the necessary time to deliver superior results.
+- Step 3: At this point you’ll be informed how many weeks’ work would be required to hone the script to a market-ready level.
+Typically, clients book our script doctors on 3+ week bookings, but often they work for longer on projects.
+We never book our doctors on less than a 2 week booking, because anything less simply does not deliver the necessary time to deliver superior results.

-4. You would be sent a Writer’s Contract, and an invoice.
+- Step 4: If our quote and fee is agreeable we would contract the work.
+You would be sent our standard Writer’s Contract, and an invoice.
 Payment is made in-full, up-front by BACS.

-6. Our script doctor would complete the doctoring, in close email consultation with you via a secure Industrial Scripts email address, and deliver the new script on a certain date.
+- Step 7: Our script doctor would complete the doctoring, in close email consultation with you via a secure Industrial Scripts email address, and deliver the new script on the contracted date.
+No delays!

 – How much does it cost?